By Élan Young

 In trying to do some marketing on Facebook, she realized an enormous gap in both PTs’ and consumers’ education.
 She started answering a lot of questions on amputee care, getting resistance from professionals, amputees, and their caregivers before then getting noticed for having something important to teach.
 Soon, a private support group on Facebook asked her to host a weekly live feed where she answered questions; it quickly grew to two nights per week.
 Before long, she moved the live feed to her CosiTalks Facebook business page, so the information could be more easily accessible outside of private groups.The primary goal of her show is to provide a free resource where those recovering from limb loss can ask their questions.
 Topics of discussion cover anything and everything.
 She also has expanded to include corporate-sponsored discussions of prosthetic products.
 This is all on top of actually seeing patients.
 It keeps her busy, but it’s also rewarding.

 “People from all over the U.S. and all over the world now tune in to watch,” she says.
 “People can get to know me there.
 I ask people to send me their questions, and I try to cover as much territory as I can.
 Sometimes it’s frustrating to not be near someone who needs help, but I am able to put them in touch with people in their area who can support them.”

 Understanding how deep and wide the gap is for quality PT care has helped Belloso take her education and use it to spread hope and education to others.
 And it’s also given her an advantage as a PT with a niche audience.
 With about 400 to 600 amputations per day occurring in the United States, the need for quality amputee care is on the rise.
 Belloso takes that news soberly and plans to make instructional videos to further spread her knowledge and help guide a growing and underserved population.

-SLIDER and TOP IMAGE: Belloso with Reggie Showers, a bilateral below-knee amputee who flew in to be interviewed on CosiTalks.
+TOP IMAGE: Belloso with Reggie Showers, a bilateral below-knee amputee who flew in to be interviewed on CosiTalks.